-31. The university reserves the right to request certified copies or original versions of documents from international applicants applying to study online or at partner locations, and from domestics applicant applying to study online or in Australia where their previous qualifications cannot be verified from other sources.
+31. The university reserves the right to request certified copies or original versions of documents from international applicants applying to study online or at partner locations, and from domestic applicants applying to study online or in Australia where their previous qualifications cannot be verified from other sources.

 32. The university will accept either hard copies or electronic copies of documents.